kleberrangel/tigerlinux.github.io/recipes/misc/ansible-tutorial/README.md

           restarted
 ```

 This demostrate in more "production and practical" terms the way to ensure our packages are installed and the services are running.
 Also, note that we changed "installed" by "latest", ensuring the last updated version will be always installed/updated.
-When the package is updated, the "notify" section triggers an action the call the "handlers" section with the specific name, then executes the action.
+When the package is updated, the "notify" section triggers an action to call the "handlers" section with the specific name, then executes the action, for this example, a service reload !.

 In other words... if our package is upgraded (httpd or apache2), a call to the respective handler is sent in order to ensure the service is restarted.